Generate Go structs from CSV headers.

 // Good: Consistent types

-type User struct { ID int `json:\"id\"` Name string `json:\"name\"` Active bool `json:\"active\"` CreatedAt time.Time `json:\"created_at\"` }
+type User struct { ID int `json:"id"` Name string `json:"name"` Active bool `json:"active"` CreatedAt time.Time `json:"created_at"` }

-Use clear, consistent header names in your CSV files.
+// Problematic: Inconsistent types can cause conversion issues Use clear, consistent header names in your CSV files.
 This makes the generated struct fields more readable and maintainable.

 For CSV columns that might contain empty values, consider how they should be represented in Go: